Blackrock Summit sunrise elopement in Shenandoah National Park

 This is why I love photographing elopements here.
 There is space to breathe.
 Space to be yourselves.
 Space to let the day unfold naturally.
 As a photographer, my favorite thing is capturing those in-between moments, the way they looked at each other, the laugh they shared as Otis tried to wander into the ceremony, the quiet pause before they began reading their vows.
 These little moments are what make elopement days unforgettable.

-Exploring the Summit After the Ceremony
+Exploring the Black Rock Summit After the Ceremony

 After their vows, we explored the boulder field for portraits.
 Blackrock has countless places to wander, climb, and look out over the Shenandoah Valley, so we took our time walking around as the sun rose higher.
 The wind pulled gently at her dress and the rocks glowed warm in the early light.